Ron Kadziel

-Ronald Dennis Kadziel (born February 27, 1949) is a former American football linebacker in the National Football League for the New England Patriots.
-He played college football at Stanford University.
+Ronald Dennis Kadziel (born February 27, 1949) is an American former professional football player who was a linebacker for the New England Patriots of the National Football League (NFL).
+He played college football for the Stanford Cardinal.

-Early years
+Early life

 Kadziel attended Pomona Catholic High School, where he practiced football and baseball.
-He was drafted as a catcher by the Minnesota Twins after graduation, but turned down the signing bonus to play college football.
+He was selected as a catcher by the Minnesota Twins after graduation, but turned down the signing bonus to play college football.

 He accepted a football scholarship from Stanford University.
 He was a backup tight end as a sophomore and junior.

 As a senior, he was converted into a linebacker.
 He became a starter, posting 56 tackles and 2 interceptions, even though he was limited with a pulled thigh muscle that he suffered in mid-season.

 Professional career

-Kadziel was selected by the Dallas Cowboys in the 5th round (129th overall) of the 1971 NFL Draft.
+Kadziel was selected by the Dallas Cowboys in the 5th round (129th overall) of the 1971 NFL draft.
 He was waived on September 7.

 On March 8, 1972, he signed as a free agent with the New England Patriots.
 He started the season opener at weakside linebacker against the Cincinnati Bengals, but was demoted afterwards in favor of Ron Acks.
 On July 23, 1973, he announced his retirement from professional football.